 The ideas of a president chosen by Congress or state legislatures were rejected; either case presented the potential eroding of federal authority and an upset in the balance of power among branches of government.
 The option of election by direct popular vote was also rejected for fear that voters would likely not have enough access to information about all viable candidates and would only vote for candidates from their state or region.

 The idea of an indirect election that was aligned with the system of Congressional representation among the states was the best option to the Framers.
 This option was approved in September 1787 and incorporated in the Constitution.
-Article II, Section 1, Clauses 2 and 3 specifies that the President be elected by the Electoral College.
+Article II, Section 1, Clauses 2 and 3 specify that the President be elected by the Electoral College.
 Each state appoints and has a specific number of Electors.

 Originally, the Electoral College was meant to “govern the entirety of the process of selecting the president and vice president, from the initial function of identifying and winnowing the candidates to the final stage of electing these officers.”
 Today’s Electoral College comes into play at the end of the election cycle, with nominations performed by parties, state laws, and primaries.